 This will be the focus of our next article:

-“Why taking more supplements during recovery often slows progress.”
+“Why taking more supplements during recovery often slows progress,” further expanded in The Supplement Pitfall: Why More Often Means Slower Recovery.

 Many recovery failures are not due to lack of knowledge, but due to loss of rhythm.